 If you are more into tool-style aviators with numerous scales and an inevitable slide-rule, but are not ready yet to make a commitment for a Breitling, the Citizen Nighthawk (a model that sells in the United States is also known as BJ7000-52E) is one of possible answers.

-Sporting more “wearable” dimensions of 42 x 12 millimeters in diameter and height, the watch has two distinct features.
-First, is the deliberately busy dial with a second time zone indicator, date, “fuel conversion” slide-rule operated by a crown at 8 o’clock, and luminous hour markers that give the gadget a more three-dimensional, even sort of premium look (although the use of an easy to scratch mineral crystal somewhat spoils the appeal.)
+Sporting more “wearable” dimensions of 42 x 12 millimeters in diameter and height, the Nighthawk has two distinct features.
+First, is the deliberately busy dial with a second time-zone indicator, date, “fuel conversion” slide-rule operated by a crown at 8 o’clock, and luminous hour markers that give the gadget a more three-dimensional, even sort of premium look (although the use of an easy to scratch mineral crystal somewhat spoils the appeal.)
 The second is, of course, the huge bracelet that dwarfs the relatively compact case, and, too, is easy to scratch.

 13. Casio Edifice (ref.
 EF527D-1AV): Around $100